influxdata/docs-v2/content/v2.0/reference/glossary.md

 ### bar graph

-A visual representation used to compare variables (bars) and plot categorical data.
+A visual representation in the InfluxDB user interface used to compare variables (bars) and plot categorical data.
 A bar graph has spaces between bars, can be sorted in any order, and bars in the graph typically have the same width.

 Related entries: [histogram](#histogram)